Easy Vitessce Documentation#

 Deactivating/Reactivating Interactive Plots#

-Passing disable_plots into configure_plots will deactivate Vitessce plots.
+Passing disable_plots into ev.configure_plots will deactivate Vitessce plots.

-Passing enable_plots into configure_plots will reactivate Vitessce plots.
+Passing enable_plots into ev.configure_plots will reactivate Vitessce plots.

-Note: While diable_plots and enable_plots can be passed in at the same time, listing the same plot in both will result in an error.
+Note: While the parameters disable_plots and enable_plots can be specified at the same time, including the same plot in both lists will result in an error.

 Spatial Plot (SpatialData version)#